dask/dask/docs/source/best-practices.rst

 Dask workloads are composed of *tasks*.
-A task is a Python function, like ``np.sum`` applied onto a Python object, like a Pandas dataframe or NumPy array.
+A task is a Python function, like ``np.sum`` applied onto a Python object, like a pandas DataFrame or NumPy array.
 If you are working with Dask collections with many partitions, then every operation you do, like ``x + 1`` likely generates many tasks, at least as many as partitions in your collection.